-The 1960s in general saw a de-emphasis on being competitive in "small college football" and saw both Lehigh and Lafayette struggle against most teams they played.
-The game they played against each other was the one where they played each other.
+The 1960s in general saw a de-emphasis on being competitive in "small college football", and saw both Lehigh and Lafayette struggle against most teams they played.
+The game they played against each other was the one where they played with passion, for the most part.

 "If any students get out of hand, we'll be able to handle them," Gallo said.

 There were more harmless, fun pranks and stunts that were less dark, too, like the Lafayette students who traveled to Washington, DC, and put a sign up with the White House as a backdrop that read, "Beat Lehigh".

 There was also the baby leopard that the Lafayette freshman class rented that year - and the unspecified "decoration" Lehigh students added to the visiting stands that greeted the Lafayette fans' field of vision from the other side if Fisher Field.

 Lafayette would go ahead early, scoring a first-half touchdown by FB Les White but saw the Leopards' extra-point blocked by WR Andy Larko.
 Then Lehigh would rally in the 4th quarter, taking advantage of a partially-blocked 9 yard punt deep in Lafayette territory, to take the lead 7-6.